ChinmayGopal931/CS310IndividualProject/README.md

 ## New features

-Twitter functionality: Using the Tweepy library and Twitter's API recieved through my Twitter developer account I was able to add a "Tweet Conversation" button.
+Twitter functionality: Using the Tweepy library and Twitter's API I was able to add a "Tweet Conversation" button.
 The "Tweet Conversation" button I can instantly post a snippet of my converstion with the chat-bot.
 Due to twitter's tweet limit of 280 characters only a few lines of conversation can be posted.
 This feature is indented to allow users to post funny or informational moments from their conversation that might be memorable.
 After clicking the button Tweepy's library is used to post the tweet and am added message is added to the GUI.

 Example: